SpillwaveSolutions/vector-rag/docs/query_guide.md

-# Vector RAG Complete Query Guide: Text, Semantic Search, and Metadata Filtering
+# Vector RAG Complete Query Guide: Text, Semantic, BM25, and Hybrid Search

-The Vector RAG system provides three powerful methods for querying your chunked documents.
+The Vector RAG system provides five powerful methods for querying your chunked documents.
 This guide covers all query methods with practical examples, performance tips, and real-world use cases.

 ## Table of Contents
 - [Quick Start](#quick-start)